StephenKairu/dairybusiness/dairybusiness/READ.md

-# DairyBusinesssManagementSystem
+# KairuDairyBusinesssManagementSystem

 ##### By Stephen Kairu
-### It is a description of my Dairy Business Management System.
+### It is a description of my Kairu Dairy Business Management System.

 ## Table of Content